Node Pattern

 Curious about how it works?

 Check more details in the documentation or browse the source code directly.
 It’s easy to read and hack on.
+The node pattern debugger is an online tool where you can quickly try out patterns you create.

 The specs are also very useful to comprehend each feature.